No items found.

 When we Apply “All transforms” of an object, the Item tab whould show us how each transformation has changed to 0 and scale to 1.

-Transforms Settings
+Transforms settings

 On the upper part of the screen, we will see several toggles that shows different settings:

-• Transformation Orientation.
 Align the transformation axes to world space.

 • Transformation Pivot Point.
-Pivot center for rotation/scaling.

-• Snap.
 Snap during transform.

-• Proportional Editing Objects.
-Fallof type for proportional editing mode.
+Fall of type for proportional editing mode.

-Viewport Settings
+Viewport settings

 The viewport settings will help us to manage how the model and environment look like, as well as handle the different shadings.